Utopian studies

 Utopian studies is an interdisciplinary field of study that researches utopianism in all its forms, including utopian politics, utopian literature and art, utopian theory, and intentional communities.
-In a 1516 book with the same name, the term utopia was coined by Sir Thomas More.
+In his 1516 book Utopia, Sir Thomas More coined the term.
 Utopian studies can be subdivided into three major areas: study of utopian works, communitarianism and utopian social theory.
 A study opposite to Utopian studies is Dystopian studies.
 While Utopias are non-existent societies people dream of, dystopias are essentially non-existent and non-desirable societies that individuals deem worse than their present society.
 They are also known as negative utopias.

 History

 Denis Vairasse is mentioned among the earliest scholars in this field.
 His History of the Sevarambians contains one of the first thoughts on theoretical reflection on the concept of utopia: "Those who have read Plato's Republic or the Utopia of Thomas More or Chancellor Bacon's New Atlantis, which are in fact nothing more than the ingenious inventions ["imaginations"] of these authors, may think perhaps that this account of newly discovered countries, with all their marvels, is of a similar type ["sont de ce genre"]."

-After the Summer of Love in 1960s, there was a significant increase in utopian works.
+As a part of the counterculture of the 1960s, there was a revival of utopian works.
 The Society for Utopian Studies was founded in 1975 and the Utopian Studies Society was founded in 1988.